vinogradoff/seleniumServerLogger/README.md

     timestampFormatter = new SimpleDateFormat("yyyy-MM-dd HH:mm:ss.SSS");

-compile, pack to the jar and off it goes!
+compile, archive to the jar and off it goes!